-In addition, approximately 19% of our own employees are represented by unions through various collective bargaining agreements that are scheduled to expire between March 31, 2011 and December 31, 2013.
+In addition, approximately 21% of our own employees are represented by unions through various collective bargaining agreements.
+One collective bargaining agreement has expired and is currently being renegotiated.
+Other collective bargaining agreements are scheduled to expire between March 31, 2012 and February 23, 2015.
 It is likely that our unionized employees will seek an increase in wages and benefits at the expiration of these agreements, and we may be unable to negotiate new agreements without labor disruption.
 In addition, labor organizing activities could occur at any of our facilities.
 If any labor disruption were to occur at our facilities, we could lose sales due to interruptions in production and could incur additional costs, which would adversely affect our net sales, results of operations, and cash flow.